The Bullet Is Not for Firing: Plot

 Later, the empty cartridges are collected.
 Mainwaring explains that GHQ has decided to hold a Court of Inquiry to find out what really happened.
 Wilson is sceptical, but Mainwaring reminds him that honesty is the best policy.
-The two officers overseeing the Inquiry, Captain Cutts and Captain Pringle, are keen to get it over and done with as soon as possible, as they have made alternative arrangements.
+The two officers overseeing the inquiry, Captain Cutts and Captain Pringle, discuss the inquiry as they travel to Walmington-on-Sea by train (revealing that it was in fact Mainwaring who demanded the inquiry, having gone "all regimental" on the phone when asked why the platoon needed more ammunition).
+Both officers agree to try and get it over and done with as soon as possible, as they have dates for later in the evening (Cutts says he's going to a show with a "WREN", while Pringle has a dinner date with a "FANY").

-At the church hall, the platoon are busy preparing for the Inquiry.
+At the church hall, the platoon is busy preparing for the inquiry.
 Jones arrives in his old "red coat" uniform that he wore under Lord Kitchener, and Frazer brings in a sword that he owned back in the Navy, as it was standard procedure for swords to be laid on the table during inquiries.
 Mainwaring finds this unnecessary, however.
 Just before Cutts and Pringle arrive, Pike enters with a box of ammunition from HQ, and Mainwaring quickly hands it out to the men.
 Jones lines the witnesses up outside, and they prepare to begin the Court of Inquiry.
 However, they are twice interrupted by members of a choir who have come for the Vicar's practice.
-Through the course of the Inquiry, it is revealed that Jones gave the order to fire.
+The choir then start singing loudly in the office, and a frustrated Mainwaring goes to confront the vicar.
+Through the course of the inquiry, it is revealed that Jones gave the order to fire.

 Suddenly, thunder crashes, and the platoon rush in, not wanting to be soaked.
 Cutts and Pringle, who are becoming quite irritated, decide that the platoon should demonstrate what happened.
 Jones states that as soon as he spotted the plane, he gave the order "shoot".
 Mainwaring corrects him by saying "fire", but the platoon follow his command and shoot the ceiling, bringing it down on top of them.
-Mainwaring suggests they meet same time, same place, next week.
+Having had enough of all these dilemmas, Mainwaring suggests they meet "same time, same place, next week".